 1 2 ARTICLE 46.
-DEFINITIONS 3 4 As used in this Agreement: 5 6 7 "Academic year" means, generally, the period from September 15 th through the date of commencement the following June.
+DEFINITIONS 3 As used in this Agreement: 5 6 7 "Academic year" means, generally, the period from September 16 th through the date of commencement the following June.
 8 9 "Days" means calendar days.
-10 11 12 13 14 15 16 "Department or unit" means the lowest level academic subdivision to which a faculty member is appointed.
+10 11 12 13 14 15 "Department or unit" means the lowest level academic subdivision to which a faculty member is appointed.
 A bargaining unit faculty member's department or unit, for example, could be a school or college, or a department or unit within a school or college.
-If a bargaining unit faculty member performs work for more than one department or unit, his or her "department of unit" for purposes of this Agreement is the one to which the faculty member is officially appointed.
-17 18 19 20 21 "Department or unit head" means the person immediately in charge of a bargaining unit faculty member's department or unit.
+If a bargaining unit faculty member performs work for more than one department or unit, their "department or unit" for purposes of this Agreement is the one to which the faculty member is officially appointed.
+16 17 18 19 "Department or unit head" means the person immediately in charge of a bargaining unit faculty member's department or unit.
 For example, the "department or unit head" could be a program head, department head, dean, or vice president, depending on the circumstances.
-22 23 24 "Fiscal year" means the 12-month period from July 1 through June 30 of the following year.
-25 26 "NTTF" means faculty in Non-Tenure Track Faculty classifications.
-27 28 "TTF" means faculty in the Tenure-Track and Tenured Professor classification.
-29 30 "OUS" means Oregon University System.
+20 21 "Fiscal year" means the 12-month period from July 1 through June 30 of the following year.
+22 23 "NTTF" means faculty in Non-Tenure Track Faculty classifications.
+24 25 "TTF" means faculty in the Tenure-Track and Tenured classification.
+26 "OUS" means Oregon University System.